 M.Engr. in Electrical Engineering

 The M.Engr. program does not require students to satisfy a focus area requirement.
 The M.Engr. student submits an Engineering Report in lieu of a conventional master's thesis.
 The engineering report is fundamentally the same as a thesis but is required to conform to College formatting standards as opposed to University thesis standards.
-While a small number of graduate courses are currently offered on-line, we anticipate that most graduate courses will only be offered in the standard on-campus lecture format for the foreseeable future.
 Students interested in applying for the M. Engr. degree in electrical engineering should factor this information into their plans for their program of study.

 Ph.D. in Electrical Engineering